GrosSacASac/JavaScript-Set-Up/js/red-javascript-style-guide/why-disallow-class.md

 ### inheritance (subtype-of)

 Call the parent creator then, add, change and remove properties.
-Do not remove properties to respect the subsitution principle.
+Do not remove properties to respect the substitution principle.

 ```js